ndiego/wordpress-university-workshop/readme.md

 ## Steps

+> **Note** This workshop is designed to be instructor led.
+The instructions alone are not comprehensive.

 - [Step 1: Getting set up](/steps/step-1/readme.md)
 - [Step 2: Exploring the Site Editor](/steps/step-2/readme.md)
 - [Step 3: Introduction to theme.json](/steps/step-3/readme.md)